-Plastic bags are the simplest kind of greenhouse -- perfect for a home gardener, teacher or parent on a budget.
-Not only are plastic bags a simple and effective method for starting seeds, but they allow for a perfect view of the germination process.
+Plastic bags are the simplest kind of greenhouse.
+They're perfect for a home gardener, teacher or parent on a budget.
+Pre-sprouting seeds in plastic bags is not only a simple and effective method for starting seeds but it also allows for a perfect view of the germination process.
 Seeds can be grown directly inside the bag, or they can be placed in a planting medium and then covered with the bag.

 Video of the Day

-Clear plastic bags -- if sealed -- allow sunlight in but trap moisture, creating a warm, wet environment conducive to germination.
-They should only be used to start seeds, as they will eventually become too hot for seedlings -- which need air -- to survive.
-Remove the plastic when the seedlings are tall enough to touch it, or when they reach the opening of the bag.
+Growing seeds in a plastic bag for preschoolers is a fun and fascinating project for them and an easy way for you to demonstrate how seeds germinate.
+Sealed, clear plastic bags allow in sunlight but trap moisture, creating a warm, wet environment conducive to germination.
+They should only be used to start seeds, as the plastic will eventually become too hot for seedlings, which need air, to survive.
+Remove the plastic when the seedlings are tall enough to touch it or when they reach the opening of the bag.

 Tips and Tricks

-The trick to healthy germination is keeping the root zone warm, but not too cold or too hot.
-Resist the urge to place trays on windowsills, as cold drafts often come in under a window at night and during the day it can get too hot.
+The trick to healthy germination when growing seeds in a baggie is keeping the root zone warm but not too cold or too hot.
+Resist the urge to place trays on windowsills, as cold drafts often come in under a window at night, and during the day it can get too hot.
 If your seeds require a period of darkness before being exposed to light, use dark plastic rather than translucent bags.